Transformers Can Learn Rules They've Never Seen: Proof of Computation Beyond Interpolation: Results

 \subsection{Phase transition and constraint density}

-In pure XOR (Rule~150), where interpolation is provably impossible, holdout accuracy stays near 0\% until supervised accuracy exceeds $\sim$85\%, then rises sharply (Figure~\ref{fig:phase}).
+In pure XOR (Rule~150), where interpolation is provably impossible, holdout accuracy stays near 0\% until supervised accuracy exceeds $\sim$85\%, then rises sharply; full training dynamics are shown in Appendix~\ref{app:grokking}.
 In rules with internal structure that permits partial interpolation, holdout can rise earlier, but the same grokking-like transition to high holdout accuracy still appears around a similar threshold.
 Below this threshold, predictions are too noisy for wrong hidden outputs to produce detectable downstream errors.

 Wider neighbourhoods help: Rule~D (radius~2, 32 total patterns, $k$=8 hidden) reaches 96.7\% (10/10 seeds), while Rule~150 (radius~1, 8 total patterns, $k$=1 hidden) reaches only 10.6\% in 50 epochs (8/80).
 The key factor is not the number of hidden patterns but the number of \emph{visible} ones: 24 visible constraints in radius-2 vs.\ 7 in radius-1.
 The $k$-sweep within a single rule confirms this: hiding \emph{more} patterns within Rule~D makes learning strictly harder, with a sharp cliff between 44\% and 50\% hidden (Appendix~\ref{app:ksweep}, Figure~\ref{fig:k_sweep}).
 Rule~G, whose OR-decomposable structure creates richer inter-pattern constraints, tolerates 75\% hidden at 97.1\% accuracy.
 A Conv1D with local receptive fields achieves 100\%, serving as a ceiling; the transformer reaches 96.7\% without built-in locality.